DraciVik/100DaysOfCode/README.md

 ## Day - 56 - 22.09.2018
 First day of the KindHack hackaton.
 Working on Vue with bootstrap.
 Never worked with either

+## Day - 57 - 23.09.2018
+Pulled an all nighter for the hackaton.
+Did not stay untill the end but my team won.
+Horray!